Come Away with Me: Commercial performance

-Come Away with Me debuted at number 139 on the Billboard 200 in the US upon its release in February 2002 selling 10,000 copies in its first week.
+Come Away with Me debuted at number 139 on the US Billboard 200 upon its release in February 2002 selling 10,000 copies in its first week.
 Despite being released at a time when music piracy was high and album sales were declining, the album was certified Platinum by the Recording Industry Association of America (RIAA) in August that same year.
 The album eventually climbed to the top of the Billboard 200 in January 2003, almost a year after it was released selling 108,000 copies that week.
 By the time of the Grammy Awards the following month, Come Away with Me had already sold 3 million copies in the country.
 Jones' success at the award show resulted in the album moving another 600,000 copies the week immediately following the awards.
+CDs of the album was sold at Starbucks stores and at a retail price of $9.99, lower than most albums at the time.
 In total, the album appeared on the Billboard 200 for 165 weeks and sold 11.1 million copies in the US as of March 2016.
 The album was certified Diamond by the RIAA in February 2005 for selling over ten million copies in the US.
 It was also the eleventh best-selling album of the Nielsen SoundScan era as of 2016.

 As of October 2016, the album had sold more than 27 million copies worldwide.
 Polyphonic HMI's "Hit Song Science" software claimed to have predicted the album's success months before its release, contradicting skeptical executives.
 In Germany, the album debuted at No. 37.
 It remained on the German Albums Chart for 141 weeks and reached No. 2 in its 37th week on that chart, where it stayed for four weeks.
 Come Away with Me sold 750,000 copies, reaching 5× gold, becoming her most successful album in Germany and one of the longest charting albums on the German Albums Chart.

-In celebration of the 20th anniversary of the album's release, Jones released a remastered version of the original album, as well as a collection of previously unreleased tracks and demos.
-The collection was released on April 29, 2022 in digital format, as well as in a set of three CDs and a set of 4 LP vinyl records.
-In anticipation of the album release, Jones released an alternate version of “Come Away With Me” on February 24, 2022.

-Awards and honors

-The album won Grammy Awards for Album of the Year, Best Pop Vocal Album, and Best Engineered Album, Non-Classical.
-The song "Don't Know Why" won Song of the Year, Record of the Year, and Best Female Pop Vocal Performance.